 The BMA guide is a general reference book (not just HIV-related) including illustrated information on how drugs work and on many individual drugs:

-‘BMA New Guide to Medicines and Drugs’.
-Produced by the British Medical Association, 9th edition, 2015.
+Produced by the British Medical Association, 11th edition, 2021.

 Much of the most easily readable and up-to-date information on side effects and HIV is available on the internet.